-Actor/Role-condition Action/Description NOTE 1: it can be a new one created as a backup of the source VNF, its S-VNFM and their context in such a w of the source VNF, its S-VNFM and their context in such a way that this source VNF and its S-VNFM can be restored from this restoration point with enough context to resum e operation even after a crash.
-NOTE 2: VNF or the G-VNFM, e.g. any of them crashes, returns with an erre or, or the testing fails (see note 5), S SMM needs to decide whether a retry is appropriate as descri bed in clause 5.8, or it can execute a software rollback described in clause 5.5.2.6, or needs to initiate the fallback procedure described ir n clause 5.9.
-NOTE 3: the traffic from the source to the destination VNF can be ctionality.
-SMM might need to interact directly or indirectly with nt entities such as an EM, an SDN o NOTE 4: are used by SMM to store information necessary to revert the out service impact through the software rollback such as log of f removed entities, etc. Once the software modification • e released with this information making software rollback not modification process can be initiated where the destination e software version of the just committed software modification process.
-NOTE 5: instantiated entity (entities) and/or the system as a whole operate(s) as expected.
-NOTE 6: • cution plan to determine when the source VNF instance stops handling traffic.
-This can include monitoring or other means.
+Actor/Role-condition Action/Description NOTE 1: : The restoration point can be an existing restoration point, in which case no further actions are taken, or it can be a new one created as a backup of the source VNF, its S-VNFM and their context in such a way estoration point, in which case no further actions are taken, or that th is source VNF and its S-VNFM can be restored from this restoration point with enough context to e operation even after a crash.
+NOTE 2: VNF or the G-VNFM, e.g. any of them crashes, returns with SMM needs to decide whether a retry is appropriate as a software rollback described in clause 5.5.2.6, or needs to the fallback procedure described ir NOTE 3: the traffic from the source to the destination VNF can be ctionality.
+SMM might need to interact directly or indirectly with nt entities such as an EM, an SDN NOTE 4: 4: Resources enabling the software rollback are used by SMM to store information necessary to revert the • out service impact through the software rollback such as log of executed operations, state/configuration of removed entities, etc. Once the software modification e released with this information making software rollback not modification process can be initiated where the destination software version is the same as the source software version of the just committed software modification e software version of the just committed software modification process. et a tastar ta avaguta como tast conce to avaluata whether the NOTE 5: NOTE 6: instantiated entity (entities) and/or the system as a whole operate(s) as expected.6: SMM uses the criteria specified in the execution plan to determine when the source VNF instance si - • • nanuli ng traffic.
+This can include monitorir